Colin Brazier: Broadcasting career

-In 2015 he reported on events including the Tunisian terror attacks and the Nepal earthquake.
+In 2015 Brazier reported on events including the Tunisian terror attacks and the Nepal earthquake.

-In 2016 he won an International Emmy Award and was nominated for a BAFTA for his coverage of the European migrant crisis.
+In 2016 Brazier won an International Emmy Award and was nominated for a BAFTA for his coverage of the European migrant crisis.

 In February 2021, it was announced that Brazier was leaving Sky News for GB News.
 On the channel he and Mercy Muroki co-hosted Brazier & Muroki, a daytime "news, interview and debate" programme.
 In August 2021 it was replaced by a different programme, leaving Brazier's sole presenting role as filling in for Andrew Neil in the 8 pm slot.
 Following Neil's resignation as a GB News presenter in September 2021, Brazier was given a permanent programme at 8 pm called Brazier.
 In January 2022, Brazier's 8pm weeknight show was moved to 4-6pm, and the 8pm Monday-Friday slot was filled by a new show, Steyn, hosted by Mark Steyn.
 His weekly TV show Brazier was also aired via radio on GB News Radio.

-In September 2022, he was sacked by GB News, during a re-shuffle.
+In September 2022, he was sacked by GB News, during a re-shuffle..

 Brazier joined LBC in April 2023 to host late nights Monday to Thursday 10pm-1am, having worked as a cover presenter some weeks prior.
 Brazier's last show on LBC was on 31 August 2023, when he decided to retire from journalism to study farming, "a 'dream' he has long held", at the Royal Agricultural University.

+In May 2026 Brazier came out of retirement to present the Brazier show on Outpost Studios, an online content outlet founded by filmmakers Alex Webster and former Brexit Party MEP James Glancy.

 Personal life

 In 1999, Brazier married Joanna Roughton, at the time Reuters Asia editor and then Sky's head of foreign news until 2002, with whom he had six children.
 In 2017, Brazier and his family were featured on Sky News talking about Sky's Ocean Rescue campaign.
 Roughton died from breast cancer in July 2018, aged 55.

 Brazier is a practising Catholic, and has written articles for the Catholic Herald.
 He has stated that he is "ill at ease" with modern funeral traditions.

 A keen cricketer, Brazier is a member of the Lord's Taverners, a charity which aims to improve the fortunes of underprivileged young cricketers, and has played in fundraising matches for the organisation.
 He was once seen on-camera during a Sky News broadcast appearing to practise a cover drive.

 Brazier's 2013 book Sticking Up For Siblings was based on his experiences as a father of six young children.

-He married Olivia Warham at Our Lady of Victories Catholic Church in Kensington, London, on 20 June 2024.
+Brazier married Olivia Warham at Our Lady of Victories Catholic Church in Kensington, London, on 20 June 2024.

-On 25 October 2025, Brazier left the Conservative Party and joined Reform UK.